Get Free Solar Panel Quotes

 When implementing a shared solar panels system on your block of flats, you need to check if your neighbours own part of the roof.
 If they don’t and you’ve obtained all the relevant permissions, you don’t need their permission to install solar panels.

-However, if you are planning on installing them, do let them know so they’re aware of any upcoming works to the flats.
+However, if you are planning on installing them, do let them know so they’re aware of any upcoming works to the building.

 You might even be able to install solar panels on a council house, but you’ll need to check with your local authority to see if this is possible.